tock/book/src/development/syscall.md

     kernel.
 The kernel uses these to store state on behalf of the process.
 To provide our syscall interface for the water level sensor, we need to setup a grant so that we can store state for all of the requests we may get from processes that want to use the sensor.
-In particular, we will need to be able to store the callback that a process registers with us.

     The first step to do this is to create a struct that contains fields for all of the state we want to store for each process that uses our syscall interface.
 By convention in Tock, this struct is named `App`, but it could have a different name.

-We will need to keep two values, the callback and the high water alert threshold:
+    In our grant we need to store two things: the high water alert threshold and the upcall function pointer the app provided us when it called subscribe.
+    We, however, only have to handle the threshold.
+As of Tock 2.0, the upcall is stored internally in the kernel.
+All we have to do is tell the kernel how many different upcall function pointers per app we need to store.
+In our case we only need to store one.
+This is provided as a parameter to `Grant`.

+    We can now create an `App` struct which represents what will be stored in our grant:

     ```rust
     pub struct App {
-        callback: Callback,
         threshold: usize,
     }
     ```